alexcrist/simple-social/README.md

 ## To Do

-* Cleanup layout of front end
+* Rewrite front end in React
-* Add follow functionality to front end
+* Add follow functionality to front end (coming with React rewrite)
-* Fix delete not updating user list without page refresh
 * Elastic user searching
-* Encrypt passwords